Zhong-Lab-UCSD/EpiAlignment_WebApp/html/assets/PythonClient/README.md

 A sample input file named sampleSheet.txt can be found in the zip file.
 This sample uses the enhancer mode and will take 1 to 2 minutes to finish.

 #### Input
 The template program parses a sample sheet to get input data of each job.
 The sample sheet starts with a header, specifying the cotent that should be put in each column.
-There are 25 fields in the sample sheet.
+There are 24 fields in the sample sheet.
 Typically, the user only need to fill in part of the first 11 fields, whereas the others are parameters with default values.

 A file named sampleSheet_headerOnly.txt with the header and default parameter values is provided in the same zip file with EpiAlignment\_PyClient.py.

-The 25 fields are:
+The 24 fields are:
 >alignMode, searchRegionMode, genomeAssembly\_query, genomeAssembly\_target,
 >encodeData\_query, encodeData\_target, speciesPeak\_query, speciesPeak\_target,
 >speciesInput\_1, speciesInput\_2,clusters
 >promoterUp, promoterDown, enhancerUp, enhancerDown,
->seqweight, epiweight, paras, paramu,parak,
+>epiweight, paras, paramu,parak,
 >piA,piC,piG,piT,pi1

 The program will parse the information following the same order.